-After seeing the balance at zero, I was hit with a flood of emotions — relief, joy and disbelief.
+After making the very last payment on my student loans, I was hit with a flood of emotions — relief, joy and disbelief.
 It had been a long haul.

 My journey into student loan debt started innocently enough at age 17 when I headed to college.
 Loans were my only option to pay for school, so I signed up without flinching, not truly knowing what I was getting into.

 In December 2015, I made my very last payment.
 Here’s how I did it.

 I could have opted for an income-driven plan, but I considered it a last resort since I knew interest would keep accruing.
 At the time, my loans were already generating $11 in interest per day — and it made me sick.
 I had begun to realize that New York City is one of the worst places to repay debt.

-Portland proved to be more affordable in a lot of ways, but wasn’t great for my employment situation.
+Portland proved to be more affordable in a lot of ways, but it wasn’t great for my employment situation.
 I continued to struggle, making $10 to $12 per hour for a year and a half.

 I could pay my bills, but was dipping into my savings to continue to put more towards my debt.
 I knew I didn’t want to completely wipe out my savings, so I began to side hustle every chance I got.